All Episodes

 I just knew that I went to work every day and I had shit to do.

-Did you have a very did you have a fixed mortgage rate?
+Did you have a very, did you have a fixed mortgage rate?

 Yeah.

-Oh, nice, nice.
+Oh, nice.

-See, I think the people that noticed were the ones that all of a sudden their mortgage got more expensive.
+Yeah, I think the people that noticed were the ones that all of a sudden their mortgage got more expensive.

 Yeah.

-So we had our downput.
+So we had our downplay.

 We sold a house in California that was worth a lot more than we bought it for.